arthurtran04/Kaggle-Housing-Prices-Competition/README.md

 ## Installation

-To run this project locally, follow these steps:
+To install this project, open your Terminal and follow these steps:

 1. Clone the repository: